ivan7237d/pipe-function/README.md

 - Intended for functional-style code, specifically for use with the included pipeline operator polyfill (the `applyPipe` function).

-- Due to emphasis on readability, functions in this library only use named parameters (a single object argument) as opposed to positional arguments and currying.

 - Function names do not clash with RxJS operators such as `map`.

 - Fully tree-shakeable.